bremsstrahlung-57/Recall/README.md

 <p>Lodestone is a local-first document retrieval system.
 Drop in files, query with natural language, get answers grounded in your documents.
 Everything runs on your machine.</p>

+> ⚠️ **Note**: Lodestone is currently in active development.
+You may encounter bugs or breaking changes.

 <img src="demos/lodestone_demo.gif" width="600" alt="Lodestone Demo GIF" />

 </div>